 A hot stone massage is not only an enjoyable experience providing prolonged relaxation, but it also has several health benefits.
 During a hot stone massage, stones that have been water-heated at 46-49 ° C are used.

 The massage therapist will take the stones out of the water and place them on a towel using special tools.
 This is done to bring the rock to the proper temperature for the massage.
 Large stones are strategically laid on the body to relax muscles (torso, arms, legs and thighs), whereas small stones are placed between the toes, in the hands and under the feet.

 With hot stones in his/her hands, the massage therapist will finally perform Swedish massage movements.
 The heat, combined with the massage techniques, provides complete relaxation while warming the whole body.

 The stone used is made of basalt, a polished black rock formed during the solidification of volcanic lava and which can be found everywhere on the planet.
 Basalt is very smooth and gentle when polished, which is why its feel is so pleasant.

 Chair Massage - Acupressure

-The acupressure is a method which derives from acupuncture but does not use needles.
+Acupressure derives from acupuncture but does not involve the use of needles.